RoboStack/robostack.github.io/docs/GettingStarted.md

 !!! warning "Do not source the system ROS environment"
     When there is an installation available of ros on the system, in non-conda environments, there will be interference with the environments.
 As the `PYTHONPATH` set in the setup script conflicts with the conda environment.

+!!! warning "PowerShell is not supported"

+    At the moment on Windows only the Command Prompt terminal is supported, while Powershell is not supported.

 ## Installation ros
 === "Mamba"